-Factbox: Sports events hit by the coronavirus epidemic
+Factbox - Sports events hit by the coronavirus epidemic

 * The AFC said it was looking at alternative dates for the women’s Olympic qualifying playoff between China and South Korea which is scheduled to be played on March 6 and 11.

 * South Korea’s professional soccer league has postponed the start of its new season.
-The league also asked its four teams in the AFC Champions League to hold games behind closed doors.
+The league also asked its four teams in the AFC Champions League to hold games without any spectators attending.

 * Japan’s J League postponed seven Levian Cup matches scheduled for Feb.
 26 and all domestic games until the first half of March.